knetikmedia/knetikcloud-csharp-net20-client/docs/AuthTokensApi.md

 <a name="gettoken"></a>
 # **GetToken**
-> ModelOauthAccessTokenResource GetToken (string username, string clientId)
+> OauthAccessTokenResource GetToken (string username, string clientId)

 Get a single token by username and client id